streamcord/spyglass/README.md

 ## Setup

-Spyglass, in its current state, requires connection to both a MongoDB replica set and an AMQP client.
-Set both of these up first, then proceed to the next step.

 ### spyglass.yml

 Create a file named `spyglass.yml`.
 This file will contain the configuration Spyglass will use.
 It should be formatted